goodpods top 100 tv & film podcasts Goodpods Top 100 Tv & Film Podcasts Listen now to Death By DVD podcast

 Harry-Scott Sullivan

-Harry Scott is co-creator & co-founder of Death By DVD, writer, actor, artist, avid horror fan, film critic & occasional film judge
+Harry Scott is co-creator & co-founder of Death By DVD, writer, filmmaker, avid horror fan, film critic & occasional film judge

 Recorded in front of a dead studio audience.
 Death By DVD©